MILITARY WITHDRAWAL policy for involuntary uniformed service mobilization

 DROPPING BEFORE A SEMESTER BEGINS

-If you have already registered for an upcoming semester, you can drop your classes before the start of the semester and during the 100% refund period on the Enrollment tab in goPFW, or by completing a Drop/Add Form and submitting it to the Enrollment Service Center in Kettler Hall.
-If you are dropping classes after submitting that semester’s VA Semester Certification form, you must also complete, sign, and submit the Veteran’s Change of Enrollment form for adding/dropping classes.
-Submit the completed form AND a copy of your deployment orders to Military Student Services in person (KT 110N), or via email to [email protected] or fax to 260-481-0254.
+If you are dropping classes after submitting that semester’s VA Semester Certification form, you must provide a copy of your deployment orders and all changes to your enrollment to Military Student Services in person (KT 110N), or via email to [email protected] or fax to 260-481-0254.

 WITHDRAWING DURING A SEMESTER